-Motu Trails provides a trilogy of contrasting trails that can be ridden in a loop totalling 93km or as three sections – each offering a range of all-terrain riding, which includes stunning beaches, spectacular native forest and family friendly rest stops.
+Motu Trails provides a trilogy of contrasting trails that can be ridden in a 91km loop or as three sections - offering a diverse range of riding from stunning beaches to spectacular forest and historic farmlands.

-The Motu Trail is a jewel in the Nga Haerenga New Zealand Cycle Trails crown.
-It can be ridden all year as a full loop, or can be split into three shorter sections, each with its own distinct character.
-As a popular 1-3 day ride, it offers options for all ages, abilities, fitness levels and preferences.
+Motu Trails are a jewel in Nga Haerenga, New Zealand Cycle Trails crown.
+Ride the trails all year as a full loop, or split them into three shorter sections, each with its own distinct character.
+As a popular 1-3 day ride, Motu Trails offer options for all ages, abilities, fitness levels and preferences.

 The Dunes Trail (10km)

-Motu Trails Charitable Trust executive officer, Jim Robinson adds, “at the northern end, the Dunes Trail twists and turns 10km along the sparkling Pacific coast from Opotiki.
-This is family friendly riding, but with constant small ups and downs, there’s fun for faster riders, too.”
+Motu Trails Charitable Trust executive officer, Jim Robinson adds, “While this is family friendly riding, it has constant small ups and downs.
+It’s also a good flowing ride for faster riders.”

-From Motu settlement, there is 3km of solid climbing before you are presented with a pleasant range of undulating terrain before reaching the coast.
-At the coast, the Motu Road Trail connects with the Dunes Trail again.
-After riding 14km from Motu, confident riders can continue on the Pakihi Track and less competent riders can continue riding the Motu Road, past Toatoa Farmstay.
+From Motu settlement, there is 3km of solid climbing before you are presented with a pleasant range of undulating terrain before reaching the coast, with Toatoa Farmstay along the way.
+At the coast, the Motu Road Trail connects with the Dunes Trail.
+After riding 14km from Motu, confident riders can turn onto the Pakihi Track.

 Pakihi Track (21km)

 This sensational Grade 4 track was originally created over a century ago.
-The top half winds down singletrack through mature forest, while the lower part follows the Pakihi River.
-The track is well established, with 25 bridges joining the well draining, all year round trail.
+It’s all singletrck, with the top half winding down through mature forest, and the lower part following the Pakihi River.
+The track well-draining and has 25 bridges.
+It’s all-year-round but especially in winter can be impacted by slips and windfalls.
 This trail is rated advanced – mainly due to the exposed cliffs on the side of the trail.
-Pakihi Hut offers a true backcountry place to stay — a traditional Doc tramping and hunting hut in a sublime bush setting.
+Pakihi Hut offers a true backcountry place to stay — a traditional DOC hut in a sublime bush setting.

 Jim knows the area well, having first ridden the Pakihi over 20 years ago.
 He's cycled and run the track dozens of times – usually with some track maintenance along the way – and he loves the area's rich history.
 A quarter century ago, the Pakihi was one of New Zealand’s original backcountry adventure rides.

-“Today, it is a well-formed, year-round track with 25 bridges, though the audacious route below near-vertical rock banks means there’s likely to be some debris or small slips on the track.
+“Today, it is a well-formed, year-round track, though the audacious route below near-vertical rock banks means there’s likely to be some debris or slips on the track.
 You need to be a capable rider and even more, you need to take care.
-The 21km Pakihi Track is one-way from the Motu Road (unless you’re walking) so take a shuttle van or ride from Opotiki or Motu.”
+For cycling track is one-way from the Motu Road, for walking or running it’s two-way.
+You can get a shuttle dropoff, or you can ride from Opotiki or Motu.”

-From here, we suggest riding the 23km of gravel and sealed road back to Opotiki.
-It is advisable that riders turn onto Te Rere Pa Road, and follow the pretty Otara River stopbank trail back to Memorial Park.
+From the end of the Pakihi Track, many people bike the 23km of gravel and sealed road back to Opotiki.
+On the outskirts of town, turn onto Te Rere Pa Road, and follow the pretty Otara River stopbank trail back to Memorial Park.

-- Make sure you stop and take the time to look 50km north over the Pacific Ocean where you can see Whakaari, White Island, New Zealand’s only active volcanic island.
+- Make sure you stop and take the time to look over the Pacific Ocean where you can see Whakaari, White Island, New Zealand’s only active volcanic island.

 - The Dunes Trail crosses land of great cultural significance, so ensure you stick to the marked tracks.

 The Motu Trails are best accessed from Opotiki in the Eastern Bay of Plenty, or Matawai, which is 70km from Gisborne.
-Opotiki is a one-hour-a-forty-minute drive from Rotorua (132km), and one-hour-fifty-minute drive from Tauranga (135km).
-The trailhead start point begins on the Dunes Trail, on the beach side of the township, starting at the Pakowhai ki Otutaopuku Bridge at Memorial Park Reserve.
+Opotiki is a 1 hr 45 minute drive from Rotorua (132km), and Tauranga (135km).
+The Opotiki trailhead is the Dunes Trail, from Pakowhai ki Otutaopuku Bridge at Memorial Park Reserve.

 Tell Me More